akowalz/showmethecode/README.md

 # Show me the code!

-A Chrome extension that displays size data on Github repository pages using data from the Github public API.
+A Chrome extension that displays file and directory size information on Github repository pages using data from the Github public API.

 Here's a screen shot for what it looks like right now (for this repository):